fravetier/android-lang-tool/README.md

 * **ingored list file** - Optional file for defining string keys that are ignored.
 * **transformations config file** - Optional file for defining import tranformations on strings for each key.
 * **mixed list file** - Optional file containing keys of string which will be handled as mixed xml content when importing (strings are by default handled as text content).
+* **post-process-ascii** - Optional flag to perform a post processing on xml file in order to convert some special characters like 1/4, 1/2, 3/4, "...".

 #### Format of splitting configuration file